sophiaristuben/techtalk/README.md

              }
            ```
       - Alter run function to take `cache: AssetCacheType<'_>` as a parameter
-      - Add `cache` as a parameter to calls to run
+      - Add `cache` as a parameter to calls to run in the main function
       - Alter parameters of load_texture to take `image: &DynamicImage` instead of `path: impl AsRef<std::path::Path>`
       - Delete all code for loading img in load_texture and replace with `let image = image.to_rgba8();`
       - Replace calls to load texture with the following template